-September is spent in the classroom, learning about the opportunity gap and what's being done to close it.
+September is spent mostly in a University classroom, learning about the opportunity gap and what's being done to close it.
+We also dive into literature on identity development, how learning works, and science communication.

 Students studying opportunity gap in GCC 3026